Baltimore & York Welder Training

 Earlbeck Gases & Technologies offers a complete curriculum of welding classes designed to provide our industrial clients with skills improvement for their employees, and, in Maryland, through Anne Arundel Community College, individual students can acquire the skills they need for a career in welding.
 We also offer open and customized training in any welding topic.
 Please call us for details.

-Classes are held at our Baltimore location at 8204 Pulaski Highway, as well as our new training facility for industrial clients in York, PA at 95 Aberdeen Rd.
+Our welder training classes are held at our Baltimore location at 8204 Pulaski Highway, as well as our new York, PA facility for industrial clients at 95 Aberdeen Rd.

 News!
 The Earlbeck Technical Center was recently featured by WBAL for our welding school's involvement in retraining former RG Steel employees.
 Welders are retiring just as the demand for their skills is picking up.
 There were 337,300 jobs for welders, cutters, solderers and brass workers in 2010, according to the U.S. Department of Labor.
 By 2020 that number is expected to have grown 15%.